Test Models Locally

 Learn how to test your custom models locally

-Before uploading a custom model to the Clarifai platform, always test it locally.
+Before uploading a custom model to the Clarifai platform, always test and debug it locally.
 It ensures smooth performance, verifies dependency compatibility, and streamlines the deployment process.

-This step helps you detect problems like setup file errors, typos, code misconfigurations, or incorrect model implementations — saving you time and avoiding upload failures.
+This step helps you detect problems like setup file errors, typos, code misconfigurations, or incorrect model implementations.
+This saves you time and avoids upload failures by validating the model’s behavior on the target hardware you plan to deploy to.

 You should ensure your local environment has sufficient memory and compute resources to handle model loading and execution during the testing process.